-The Grand Canyon Historical Society awards a $1,500 scholarship to a graduate student at Northern Arizona University for use in research of the Grand Canyon area.
+The Grand Canyon Historical Society awards a $1,500 scholarship for use in research of the Grand Canyon area.

-Grand Canyon Pioneer Award is presented by the Grand Canyon Historical Society.
+Grand Canyon Pioneer Award is presented annually.
 Grand Canyon Hall of Fame Award for Community Service is presented by the Grand Canyon Historical Society and the National Park Service Grand Canyon.

-The Grand Canyon Historical Society has established a collection, has organized clean up projects, provides support for work on restoration and preservation projects, and has oral history projects in the works.
+The Grand Canyon Historical Society has established a collection, organized clean up projects, provides support for work on restoration and preservation projects, and has a robust oral history program.